3 Potential Pitfalls of Lump Sum Contracts for Contractors

 For contractors, a lump sum contract, or a stipulated sum contract, is one of the most common types of contracts drafted in the construction industry because they are pretty straightforward.
 Owners and contractors can usually rely on a lump sum for less complex projects with a clearly defined scope of work.

-Lump sum contracts allows for work or services to be agreed upon and performed for a single price, unlike contracts like the cost-plus.
-In spite of this contract being a popular choice, our Fort Lauderdale construction attorneys know that there are some potential pitfalls contractors should be mindful of.
+Lump sum contracts allow for work or services to be agreed upon and performed for a single price, unlike contracts like the cost-plus.
+In spite of this contract being a popular choice, our Fort Lauderdale construction attorneys know that there are some potential pitfalls contractors should understand.

 Contractors will carry much of the risk with a lump sum contract.
 With the exception of owner-initiated changes, if there are any cost overruns outside of the agreed fixed price, the contractor is responsible for those costs.
 This is why it is crucial that contractors estimate overall cost and profits and execute the project seamlessly in order to classify a project as successful.